singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 #### 3. npm install
 To actually install the various packages, we'll use the `npm install --save-dev package-name` command, substituting package-name with the various packages.
-The `--save-dev` flag tells npm to save the devDependencies.
+The `--save-dev` flag tells npm to save the devDependencies in the package.json file.
+It is then possible to uninstall and remove the package again using `npm uninstall --save-dev package-name`

 Let's get started.
 The first package we need is Metalsmith itself, so go ahead and enter the following command: